GDPR Compliance Checklist: How to Become Compliant

 Action items:

-• Make sure your legal team understands GDPR guidelines
+• Make sure your legal team understands GDPR guidelines.

-• Have management include your legal team during GDPR discussions and implementations
+• Have management include your legal team during GDPR discussions and implementations.

 Step 4.
-Consider Appointing a Data Protection Officer
+Consider Appointing a Data Protection Officer (DPO)

 Action items: